How I work

 - Learn coping skills that you can use throughout your life after your therapy period ends.

 - Feel more in control of your thoughts and feelings.

 - The ability to calm yourself down when you spiral into anxiety.

 Don’t want to work 1:1 with me?

-Sarah’s fortnightly therapeutic groups involve 45 minutes of group movement therapy (based on body psychotherapy theory), followed by 75 minutes of individual sharing and processing of emotions.
+Sarah’s therapeutic groups involve movement therapy (based on dance-movement therapy and body psychotherapy theory), followed by self-reflection and sharing in the group.

-- Your personal growth within a group setting is often more powerful than 1:1 psychotherapy as you will feel the support of your peers.
+- Your personal growth within a group setting is often more powerful than individual work as you will feel the support of your peers.

 - It gives you an opportunity to see how others affect you, and how you affect others.
 You may find a group member’s process moving, triggering your own emotions and allowing you to express whatever needs to come up.

 - Through interaction with group members you get to discover and accept previously unknown or unacceptable parts of yourself.